 After the ceremony, we munched on homemade cookies and PB&J sandwiches while sipping champagne, then packed up and headed out to earn some turns.
 The snow was about as crappy as you’d expect from a sunny day in early January – knee deep with a thick crusty layer on top – but we still had so much fun!
 By the time we got back down to our cars, we had been out for their backcountry skiing elopement for seven hours, and if not for sunset I easily could have hung out with Christine and Jordan for another seven!

 I’ve already written way too much about this backcountry skiing elopement, so I’ll let the photos do the talking now!
-And if you’re looking for a Colorado wedding photographer who can keep up with you in the snow, get in touch – I’d love to work with you!
+And if you’re looking for a Colorado elopement photographer who can keep up with you in the snow, get in touch – I’d love to work with you!